Web Hosting: Renewable Energy & Renewable Energy Credits

 What’s the difference between a hosting provider that uses renewable energy credits and one powered directly by renewable energy?
 We explore several answers in this post.

 Hosting your website with a provider that uses renewable energy is the single biggest step you can take to reducing its greenhouse gas emissions.
 But not all renewable energy is created equal.
 Some hosting providers have the resources to build their own wind farms or solar arrays, while others bring renewable energy to their customers by purchasing Renewable Energy Credits (RECs).
 Is one of these better than the other?

 To understand where the web’s power comes from and how it gets to our servers, let’s talk about some challenges that existing electrical grids pose.
 Many of them are over 100 years old, created at a time when electricity needs were simple.
 They also don’t differentiate between power generated by a wind farm, a hydroelectric dam, a solar array, a nuclear plant, oil, or a coal-powered electrical plant.
 Electricity from all sources goes into the grid and mixes together, making it virtually impossible to know whether the energy that ends up at your home or business came from clean, renewable sources or fossil fuels.

 This poses challenges for consumers or companies that want to commit to renewable energy.
 Right now, they only have two choices: they can invest in renewable energy hardware, such as a wind farm or solar array, or they can purchase Renewable Energy Credits (RECs).

-Clean-Powered Data Centers
+Renewable Energy-Powered Data Centers

 Generating your own renewable energy takes a serious commitment of time and money.
 It requires investments in hardware that needs to be maintained or upgraded.
 But having a solar array on your rooftop or a windmill in the parking lot is also the best way to guarantee that you are getting energy from a renewable source.
 Since the source of your power is nearby, it can also mitigate transmission loss that comes with using the grid.